-A quick note about our comment above regarding cash-based accounting systems: no adjustments are required for payments in advance under a cash system.
-All it is concerned with is when cash changes hands, unlike the accrual system that looks at changes in economic benefits.
+A quick note about our comment regarding cash-based accounting systems: no adjustments are required for payments in advance under a cash system.
+All it is concerned with is when cash changes hands, unlike the accrual system, which looks at changes in economic benefits.
 So a cash system records when insurance is paid in advance but does not concern itself with any balance day adjustments for the prepaid component.
 Have a look at the example below, and this will become clearer.

 Example Journal Entry for Insurance Premium Paid in Advance

 So now it’s time for the debits and credits.
 Let us assume on January 25, ABC Ltd pays for its annual building and contents insurance.
 This costs them $6,500 this year.
 The journal entry we would make is: